johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 ## Limits

-Servers SHOULD use as few and as small cookies as possible to avoid reaching these implementation limits and to minimize network bandwidth due to the `Cookie` header field being included in every request.
+Servers SHOULD use as few and as small cookies as possible to avoid reaching these implementation limits, minimize network bandwidth due to the `Cookie` header field being included in every request, and to avoid reaching server header field limits (See {{server-syntax}}).

 Servers SHOULD gracefully degrade if the user agent fails to return one or more cookies in the `Cookie` header field because the user agent might evict any cookie